Pivot Strategy

 3. Have a customer-centric approach

 Look to get customer feedback to guide you in how to change and alter your product or approach.
-After all, you don’t want to change what’s already working for your customers, and you certainly don’t want to implement any changes that lead to an increase in customer dissatisfaction or customer churn.
+You don’t want to change what’s already working for your customers, and you certainly don’t want to implement any changes that lead to an increase in customer dissatisfaction or customer churn.
 Pay close attention to your customer metrics, like Pirate Metrics.
-It will often do a lot of the heavy lifting on strategic thinking for you.
+They will often do a lot of the heavy lifting on strategic thinking for you.

 4. Ensure your team understands the pivot and their roles